ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

 # Connecting to IBM tools
 {: #connect_ibm}

-You can connect IBM command-line interfaces, applications, and tools to your {{site.data.keyword.Db2_on_Cloud_short}} database.
+You can connect IBM command-line interfaces, applications, and tools to your Data Virtualization database.
 {: shortdesc}

 ## Data integration